giordanii/social-media-challenge/README.md

 # social-media-challenge
- Challenge from Curso em Video HTML/CSS course
+ Challenge from Curso em Video HTML/CSS course.
+ I will use only HTML and CSS during this project